WazzaMo/howto-unity-input-system/documentation/02-make-scene-and-character.md

 ![Type Character](./images/2-4-2--Type-Character-and-press-enter.jpg)

 # Congrats!
-You are Done
+Your Character is Done

 Your scene and character are ready.